 Interactive multimedia training gets the end-user involved in the learning process.
 It keeps the end-user engaged by providing a consistent instructional environment with activities designed to test progress, assimilation, and retention.
 It offers interactive pre-testing and post-testing, and instant feedback for right and wrong answers.

 - Cost-Effective – Taking courses online can substantially reduce the cost of learning by eliminating transportation expenses and the cost of maintaining physical classroom spaces.

-- Self-paced Training – It allows the end-user to control the pace, therefore reducing stress levels and maximizing use of the learning material when attention span is optimal.
+- Self-paced Training – It allows the end-user to control the pace, therefore reducing stress levels and maximizing the use of the learning material when attention span is optimal.

-- Higher Retention – Learning retention is maximized because of the flexibility of eLearning courses, their interactive nature and the potential of including a variety of multimedia elements.
+- Higher Retention – Learning retention is maximized because of the flexibility of eLearning courses, their interactive nature, and the potential of including a variety of multimedia elements.

 - Automated Tracking – If the eLearning module is incorporated in an LMS (Learning Management System), it can track user progress and completion of lessons/courses.

 We design and develop optimal digital interactive solutions following learning and design principles.
 We use commercial off-the-shelf authoring tools such as Adobe Captivate and Articulate Storyline to develop eLearning modules.
 We can further enhance eLearning modules by using programs like Tumult Hype 3 Pro or Adobe Animate to incorporate richer animations and interactions.
 We are also capable of developing custom learning delivery solutions.
 We have experience implementing and customizing Learning Management Systems (LMS) using open source solutions like Moodle.

 A Few Ideas and Recommendations About Designing Good eLearning Programs